 We were in Split, Croatia when Tango needed medical assistance.
 Tango had become very “uncomfortable” every night.
 She licked her arms until they were soaking wet, she licked the air (I know now this is due to nausea), she constantly coughed and had problems swallowing her everyday food and treats.
 I thought it would pass but it only got worse and thus I did a Google search and found many veterinary clinics with good reviews.
 I chose the closest one and we dropped by one morning.
 Needing veterinary care while on vacation can be scary but we were comforted when we found Veterinary Clinic Pilic and their amazing staff.

 We were welcomed into Veterinary Clinic Pilic by a veterinarian (who is also the owner) and Tango was given an exam right away.
 No appointment needed!
-English was the veterinarian’s second language but she spoke it very well and we were able to easily communicate and narrow down Tango’s problem right away.
-This diagnosis of food allergies made sence to me as I had been feeding Tango pate chicken (not raw as she normally gets) despite having a hunch that chicken didn’t agree with her.
+English was the veterinarian’s second language and she spoke it very well and we were able to easily communicate and narrow down Tango’s problem right away.
+This diagnosis of food allergies made sense to me as I had been feeding Tango pate chicken (not raw as she normally gets) despite having a hunch that chicken pate didn’t agree with her.
 At the time, it was the best quality food I could find.
 Tango was given both an antihistamine and antiemetic injection to help with the allergy symptoms and nausea.
 I refused the corticosteroid injection that helps to enhance the action of the antihistamine and instead opted to visit the clinic daily for the same concoction of injections until her symptoms were relieved.
 I do not like the side effects of corticosteroids and visiting the clinic daily was not a bother for us.
 The vet recommended a diet of raw food and pointed us in the direction of dog stores that sell Raw BARK Diet.
-We were able to stock up and stay away from chicken and pate.
+We were able to stock up and stay away from chicken pate.

 During our appointment Tango had blood work done.
 It took an hour for the results so we walked down to the beach while we waited.
 The antihistamine injection made Tango drowsy so she had a seaside snooze and I had a drink.
 Parenting at it’s finest!